peterhry/peterhrynkow.com/resume.md

 ## Strengths

-- Breaking down complex problems and delivering elegant solutions that balance cost, effort, and value to the business
+- Breaking down complex problems and delivering elegant solutions that balance cost and effort
 - Motivating engineers, recognizing their strengths, and coaching them to reach their potential
 - Focusing engineering teams on the right problems, challenging them to think bigger and deliver solutions that customers love